Resources#

 Declaring resources in task specifications#

-Tasks declare the resource types they require in task.yml.
-EOS validates that experiments provide matching resource instances (by name) or a dynamic request for a resource of the required type.
+Tasks declare required resource types in task.yml.
+EOS validates that protocols supply matching resource instances (by name) or a dynamic request for the required type.

 task.yml